opensecuritycontroller/community/testing/testcases/ds_testcases.md

 10. Click **OK**.

 **Expected Result:**
 It takes a while and Deployment Specifications with the name My-DS1 should be added.
-Job Status should be PASSED.
+Job Status should be **PASSED**.
 In OpenStack, the  appliance instance related to the DS should be deployed.

 ****